-Cambridge University’s Psychometrics Centre will become one of the first organisations to be investigated under new European data protection laws, it emerged on Wednesday.
+Cambridge University’s Psychometrics Centre will become one of the first British organisations to be audited by the Information Commissioner’s Office following the introduction of GDPR.

-The Information Commissioner’s Office has unveiled plans to investigate concerns about “data negligence” at the centre in the wake of revelations about its role in the Facebook privacy scandal.
+The ICO unveiled plans on Wednesday (11 July 2018) for a consensual audit of the centre in the wake of revelations about its role in the Facebook privacy scandal.

 The Psychometrics Centre came under the spotlight earlier this year after it was revealed that Dr Aleksandr Kogan, a researcher in a different department, had developed an app modelled on work at the centre, to harvest up to 87 million Facebook users’ data before allegedly passing it on to the political consultancy Cambridge Analytica.